-Bixby Developer Studio includes a built-in device simulator that lets you test both natural language and aligned NL queries on a variety of simulated Bixby-compatible devices.
+Bixby Developer Studio includes a built-in device simulator that lets you test both natural language (NL) and aligned NL queries on a variety of simulated Bixby-compatible devices.
 It lets you set the user's location and timezone, manage OAuth sessions, and apply learning models, as well as letting you launch the Debug Console to analyze the execution graph of the last-run query.

 Launch the Simulator with the View > Open Simulator menu command, or by clicking the Simulator button at the top of the sidebar in the Files view.

-The simulator has its own set of application tabs running down its left side, similar to the main editor window.
-Like the main window, these affect the view in the simulator's sidebar.
+The Simulator has its own set of application tabs running down its left side, similar to the main editor window.
+Like the main window, these affect the view in the Simulator's sidebar.
 From the top, going down:

-Note that the sidebar in the simulator can be collapsed, either by clicking the "X" icon in the sidebar's top right corner or by clicking the application tab icon for the currently-open view.
+Note that the sidebar in the Simulator can be collapsed, either by clicking the "X" icon in the sidebar's top right corner or by clicking the application tab icon for the currently-open view.
 When the sidebar is collapsed, click any of the application tab icons to open it again.

 To test a query, use the Input view.

 You can load a previous query and result screen by clicking the "˿" button.
-Click Reset to reset the simulator and erase the query history stack.
+Click Reset to reset the Simulator and erase the query history stack.

 Once a query is run, the Debug button will be enabled: